What If My Employer Doesn’t Have Workers’ Comp Insurance?

 Workers’ compensation insurance is intended to provide a safety net in the event of a workplace injury.
 Unfortunately, not all employers in Georgia carry workers’ compensation insurance.
 If you sustain an injury at work and discover that your employer does not offer workers’ compensation benefits, you may be frustrated and unsure of what you should do.

-If you’ve suffered an on the job injury and your employer does not have workers’ compensation insurance, contact our experienced Atlanta work injury lawyers at Allen & Scofield Injury Lawyers, LLC.
+If you’ve suffered an on the job injury and your employer does not have workers’ compensation insurance, contact our experienced Atlanta work injury lawyers at Graham Scofield Injury Lawyers.
 With more than three decades of experience and a reputation for aggressively advocating for injury victims, we can advise you about your legal options and ensure that your rights are protected.

 Georgia Laws Regarding Workers’ Comp Insurance

 Workers compensation benefits are designed to compensate employees for medical bills and lost wages that they incur after getting hurt at work.
 Under Georgia law, businesses employing three or more people on a full or part-time basis are required to have workers’ compensation insurance.

 Unfortunately, many employers that are required to carry worker’s compensation insurance cut corners by not purchasing it.
 If a business chooses to disregard that law, it can be penalized with hefty fines.
 It might also be required to pay injured workers an increase in their workers’ compensation benefits.

 What Happens If My Employer Fails to Invest in Workers’ Comp Insurance

 If the business that you work for has three or more employees that work full or part-time and it does not have workers’ compensation insurance even though it should, you might be unsure what to do if you’re injured at work.
 The fact is, your employer is responsible for covering your losses in the same way that it would be if it had workers’ compensation insurance.